KwangwonChoi/git-practice/README.md

 # Introduce
 ## Overview
-We will learn about how to use git and github.
+We will learn about how to use git and gitlab.